-There are a whole lot of things in the modern era that often end up making your life a whole lot more difficult and unpleasant than it really needs to be.
+There are many aspects of the modern era that often end up making your life a whole lot more difficult and unpleasant than it really needs to be.
 Far too often many of us end up in a situation where it feels as though we just have to put up with these kinds of things regardless of how much harder they make our lives.
 There are few things that exemplify this more than your work.
 Let’s face it, no job is going to be fun all of the time, that’s why we call it ‘work’.
 However, there’s a big difference between a job that sometimes frustrates you and leaves you a little bit tired and one that makes you feel like that all the time.
 The truth is that more and more people every single day are finding that their mental health is being seriously impacted by their jobs and it’s the kind of problem that only really compounds over time.
 With that in mind, here are some signs to look out for that your job might be impacting your mental health in a negative way.

 We’ve all had those days where you come home from work and all you really want to do is collapse on the couch and hide from the world for a little bit.
 However, if that’s something that’s happening all of the time then that’s a much bigger issue that needs addressing.
 There are plenty of ways that your job can leave you feeling this way and they generally come down to being overworked.